How to Become a PhilHealth Member as a Student

 Learn how to become a PhilHealth member even if you're still a student with or without a job.

-PhilHealth has guaranteed that in case—knock on wood—students get hospitalized for COVID-19, they will get a financial benefit of up to Php 43,000 for mild cases and up to Php 786,000 for critical and severe cases.
+PhilHealth has guaranteed that in case — knock on wood — students get hospitalized for COVID-19, they will get a financial benefit for both mild and critical or severe cases.

-Yes, students can apply and become a member of PhilHealth which is the state health insurance of the Philippines.
+Yes, students can apply and become members of PhilHealth.
 The contribution depends on your age and financial capability.

 Students below 21 years old